13 Things Librarians Won’t Tell You (But Every Reader Needs to Know)

 Avoid late fees, get the most out of your library card, and find out what's really in those book drops.

 1. Our most popular e-book?
 Fifty Shades of Grey.
 Everyone wanted to read it—but nobody wanted anyone else to know about it.
-Here are 14 books you should have read by now that you can happily read in a physical or digital format.

 2. Sometimes I recommend books I haven’t read.
 I don’t have as much time to read as you might think, and there are some genres I’m not interested in.
 I may suggest something based purely on a review.

 3. Have a question about something other than a book?
 Bring it.
 We can help with background checks, genealogy research, and formatting résumés.
 One time, a little boy brought in a feather and was so excited when we figured out what type of bird it had come from.

 4. Go ahead and make a little noise.
 Just make sure you exercise proper cell phone etiquette.
 We allow cell phones and shush people only if we hear their conversation from more than three aisles away.
 Certain spaces are meant for mingling, like group learning and community events.

 5. As author Neil Gaiman said, “Google can bring you back 100,000 answers.
 A librarian can bring you back the right one.”
 A big part of a librarian’s job used to be finding information—now much of it is sifting the reliable information from the slanted.
 However, there is one thing Google can do that a librarian probably can’t: find you a job.